Healthcare AI Governance

 Ready to build governance for your healthcare AI?

-Schedule a consultation to discuss your healthcare AI governance requirements and how we can help you navigate Medsafe, HIPC 2020, and clinical governance obligations.
+Schedule a consultation with our team to discuss your healthcare AI governance requirements and how we can help you navigate Medsafe, the Health Information Privacy Code 2020, clinical governance obligations, and hauora Māori health equity in Aotearoa New Zealand.